jazlan01/tailwind/README.md

 I have included a simple mechanism to minify your css and package it for production.
 Just run `npm run build` in the root directory of this project.
 This will modify the `output.css` file and minify it.
 You can simply ship your static webpage with this file.

+### Formatting Code

+This repository comes packaged with `prettier`.
+You can run `npm run format` to format your code.
+You can also use the `prettier` extension in VSCode to format your code on save.

 ## Websites used as reference guides

 **Note:** All designs you see here are the property of their respective owners.
 I am not affiliated with any of these companies and I am not claiming ownership of any designs.